-Yes, the 2019 season is in the books and the Washington Nationals finally put the past behind them and sealed the deal on the 2019 World Series.
+Yes, the NFL regular season is in the books with only a champion yet to be crowned.
 All that means to us here at FantraxHQ is that it’s time to officially kick off the 2020 fantasy baseball season.
-Last week we started with our never-too-early Catcher Rankings.
-This week we move on to our 2020 First Base Rankings.
+You should definitely check out our full slate of fantasy baseball rankings but this post is dedicated to our 2020 First Base Rankings.
 As you’ll see ahead, things are not as clear at this position as they have been in the past.

 Top 5 First Basemen for 2020